National Interfaith Youth Advisory Board

 We also have volunteers from different faiths whom we have trained to come and speak to pupils about their faith and beliefs, either in class or as part of an ‘interfaith day’ in the school.

 Our interfaith workshops receive very positive feedback in the way that they are able to challenge negative stereotypes that young people may have about ‘religious’ people, through personal encounters with our friendly and approachable volunteers.
 To request a visit to your school please contact firstname.lastname@example.org

 Interfaith Scotland has run several national and local youth conferences with help and support from its volunteers.
 The volunteers have been fully involved in choosing a theme for each conference, assisting in creating a programme and in the delivery of the event.
 Previous themes they have chosen include ‘Service above Self’ and ‘From Conflict to Co-operation’.

 Our volunteers have been involved in lots of different projects, including planning and running youth conferences and taking part in our schools programme.

-Interfaith Scotland organises youth retreats and away days to places of religious significance.
-Previous retreats include an interfaith week on Iona staying with the Iona Community and a weekend to Holy Isle at the Centre for World Peace and Health, established by the Samye Ling Tibetan Buddhist Centre.
+Interfaith Scotland organises youth residentials and away days.
+Previous visits include an interfaith week on Iona staying with the Iona Community and a weekend to Holy Isle by Arran at the Centre for World Peace and Health.

 The following vision statement was created by our youth volunteers in regards to their activities: